openmediavault/openmediavault-docs/installation/on_debian.rst

     If the network is configured a different way (e.g. via `systemd` or `NetworkManager`), then the database is not populated and does not contain the necessary information to deploy the network configuration with `netplan` for `systemd-networkd` and `systemd-resolved`.
-In that case use `omv-firstaid` to do the initial network configuration instead of the following step.
+In that case use :command:`omv-firstaid` to do the initial network configuration instead of the following step.

 Re-deploy the network configuration via the services used by |omv|: